Floer theory and flips: Morphisms of Fukaya algebras

-\begin{remark} The codimension one strata are of several possible types: either there is one (or a collection of) edge of length infinity, there is one (or a collection of) edge of length zero, or equivalently, boundary nodes, or there is an edge with zero or infinite weight.
-The case of an edge of zero or infinite weighting is equivalent to breaking off a constant trajectory, and so may be ignored.
-In the case of edges of infinite length(s), then either $\Gamma$ is \begin{enumerate} \item {\rm (Breaking off an uncolored tree)} a pair $\Gamma_1 \sqcup \Gamma_2$ consisting of a colored tree $\Gamma_1$ and an uncolored tree $\Gamma_2$ as in Figure \ref{bunquilt}; necessarily the breaking must be a leaf of $\Gamma_1$; or
+\begin{remark} The codimension one strata $\M_\Gamma(L,D)$ in the moduli spaces of pseudoholomorphic quilted treed disks $\ol{M}(L,D)$ are of several possible types: either there is one (or a collection of) edge $e \subset T$ of length $\ell(e)$ infinity, there is one (or a collection of) edge $e$ of length $\ell(e)$ zero, or equivalently, boundary nodes, or there is an edge $e$ with zero or infinite weight $\rho(e)$.
+The case of an edge of zero or infinite weighting $\rho(e)$ is equivalent to breaking off a constant trajectory, and so may be ignored.
+In the case of edges of infinite length(s) $l(e)$, then either $\Gamma$ is \begin{enumerate} \item {\rm (Breaking off an uncolored tree)} a pair $\Gamma_1 \sqcup \Gamma_2$ consisting of a colored tree $\Gamma_1$ and an uncolored tree $\Gamma_2$ as in Figure \ref{bunquilt}; necessarily the breaking must be a leaf of $\Gamma_1$; or

-\item {\rm (Breaking off colored trees)} a collection consisting of an uncolored tree $\Gamma_0$ containing the root and a collection $\Gamma_1,\ldots,\Gamma_r$ of colored trees attached to each of its $r$ leaves as in Figure \ref{bcoll}.
-Such a stratum $\M_\Gamma$ is codimension one because of the (Balanced Condition) which implies that if the length of any edge between $e_0$ to $e_i$ is infinite for some $i$ then the path from $e_0$ to $e_i$ for any $i$ has the same property.
+\item {\rm (Breaking off colored trees)} a collection consisting of an uncolored tree $\Gamma_0$ containing the root $e_0$ and a collection $\Gamma_1,\ldots,\Gamma_r$ of colored trees attached to each of its $r$ leaves as in Figure \ref{bcoll}.
+Such a stratum $\M_\Gamma$ is codimension one because of the (Balanced Condition) which implies that if the length $\ell(e)$ of any edge $e$ between $e_0$ to $e_i$ is infinite for some $i$ then the path from $e_0$ to $e_i$ for any $i$ has the same property.